I-Heart-Mykonos-tank-top.jpg

 Zagorian Bridges

-Be warned that the trails are narrow, and the bridges along the way are equipped with bells which alert those about to cross them of any extremely high winds.
-The bridges are hump-backed with no sides, so can leave hikers exposed to high winds.
 The bridges are ancient, built by traders who had to cross the region during the spring melt when flooding was common.
 Some of these precarious stacks of stone don't look like they could survive a gust of wind, much less the erosion of the centuries.
 One of the best-preserved, and most-photographed, is the Kalogeriko Bridge near Kipi.

 Vikos GorgeThe Vikos Gorge

-Other Western Greece pages
+Other Western Greece Pages

 • The town of Metsovo stands at Greece's highest mountain pass, between Ioannina and the plains of Thessaly, and has historic mansions and a distinctive cuisine.